AvniShar/EVENT-MANAGEMENT-SYSTEM/README.md

 - EVENT – BOOKING: (1:M) One event can have multiple bookings.
 - BOOKING – PAYMENT: (1:1) Each booking has exactly one payment.
 - EVENT – TICKET: (1:M) One event can have multiple tickets issued.
+- EVENT - SEAT: (1:M) One event can have multiple seats available.
+- SEAT - TICKET: (1:1) Each seat is assigned to exactly one ticket, and each ticket corresponds to one seat.
+- BOOKING - ATTENDEE: (1:M) One booking can include multiple attendees.
+- EVENT - EVENT_SCHEDULE: (1:M) One event can have multiple schedules (different dates and times).
+- CATEGORY - EVENT: (1:M) One category can include multiple even
+- COUPING - BOOKING: (1:M) One category can include multiple even

 # **Tables Created in Database**